madaan/char-rnn-names/docs/blog.md

 # Model

 The model used is a character level recurrent neural network (LSTM in this particular case).
-This [excellent blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) discusses the same at length.
+This [neat blog post](http://colah.github.io/posts/2015-08-Understanding-LSTMs/) discusses the same at length, though I personally liked the explanation in [this book](http://shop.oreilly.com/product/0636920052289.do) better.
 The architecture used in this case is similar, a recursive neural network is trained to predict the next character given the characters already seen.
 A high level overview is the following: Each character in the normalized name is converted to the corresponding embedding vector, which is fed to an LSTM.
 The output from this first LSTM is fed to a second LSTM.
 The second LSTM is then fed to a dense layer, which emits a logits vector of length 29.
 An argmax over the logits vector is used to calculate the loss and make predictions.